grafana/alloy/docs/sources/tutorials/processing-logs/index.md

 }
 ```

-This stage adds a label to the log using the same shorthand as above (so this is equivalent to using `values = { level = "level" }`).
+This stage adds a label to the log using the same shorthand as before, so this is equivalent to using `values = { level = "level" }`.
-This stage adds a label with key `level` and the value of `level` in the extracted map to the log (`"info"` from our example log line).
+This stage adds a label with key `level` and the value of `level` in the extracted map to the log (`"info"` from the example log line).
-This stage does not modify the extracted map.
+This stage doesn't modify the extracted map.

 #### Stage 6